adutra/goalesce/README.md

 When the default struct coalescing behavior is not desired or sufficient, per-field coalescing strategies can be used.

-The struct tag `coalesceStrategy` allows to specify the following per-field strategies:
+The struct tag `goalesce` allows to specify the following per-field strategies:

 | Strategy   | Valid on               | Effect                              |
 |------------|------------------------|-------------------------------------|